dharam-dot/my.passion.md/Self.&.Others.Evaluation.md

 - **The COUNTIF function** counts the number of cells in a range, that meets a given criteria.
 - **The COUNTA function** returns the count of cells that contain numbers, text, logical values, error values, and empty text ("").
 COUNTA does not count empty cells.
 - **The AVERAGE function** in Excel calculates the average of a group of numbers.
 The AVERAGE function ignores logical values, empty cells and cells that contain text.
+- **Bonus Task** I have used Conditional Formatting for red colour option for change Average column cells colour.

 ## Test Results